The Lives, Times, and Rebirth of an 1895 Steam Engine

 Discount.
 Sorry, but we are unable to offer a discount.
 DRHS cannot afford to discount the book, not even to the board members, key volunteers, and sponsors.
 In these tougher economic times, we need the profits from the book to assure our good standing financially to progress on projects we and assure maintenance and operation of the 315 (believe it or not, the 315 is a cost center, not a profit center).

 The State Historical Fund of the Colorado Historical Society funded part of the book and only required three copies in return.
 None of authors or contributors receives any royalty.
 All profits are retained by the Society.
-Thus, we try to direct sale as many as we can, but we also make the book available in selected bookshops for half the normal discount.
+Thus, we try to direct sell as many as we can, but we also make the book available in selected bookshops for half the normal discount.

 Size: 514 pages at 11.5 x 11.5 inches, color matte laminated hardcover, about 7.5 pounds.